kjellski/octopress/source/_posts/2013-06-18-creating-your-own-header-widgets.markdown

 ### the javascript of it

 But how do we manage the javascript that should include and load this content?
+I would like to use handlebars for this.
+To insert content into the premade part of this, we would hand over an array of object that contain the data to generate the caroussel that is show right under the ```header```.